Medicina De Las Flores

 My style of working with flower essences is an intuitive fusion of the ‘traditional’ format proposed by Bach, combined with a strong animistic/shamanic influence.

 This happens when I develop a relationship with my essences by entering into Dieta with them, or do a gentle entrainment/attunement by taking the essence every evening before bed and then doing dream incubation or inducing trance through drum journey practices to call the energy of the flowers into my being.
-Once I begin feeling the flower enter into my consciousness, I work with their energy by creating art, poetry, and songs in order to deepen my connection.
+Once I begin feeling the flower enter into my consciousness, I work to bring their wisdom and energy through by creating art, poetry, and songs in order to deepen my connection.

-In my approach with clients, I enter into altered states of consciousness through drumming, singing or entheogenic ceremony and then journey into the imaginal realms to make contact with the specific flower spirits that want to work with my client.
-I do my best to drop all expectations and allow myself to be guided directly by flowers.
+In my approach with clients, I enter into altered states of consciousness through drumming, singing and/entheogenic ceremony and then journey within consciousness to make contact with the animate forces of the flowers that want to work with my client.
+I do my best to drop all expectations and allow myself to be guided directly by flowers in my ceremonial work.

 Inner child crayon flower magic coming forth during a dieta with San Pedro flower